The bread and butter of measuring success are inevitably crunching the numbers.

 This is a cornerstone metric to tracking revenue for SaaS companies.
 It goes back to the concept of you going into business to make money while you sleep.

 MRR helps to illustrate the pattern of cash flow month to month and show you how your efforts are sticking.
-Overall, you want your MRR going steady or on the upward trajectory.
+Overall, you want your MRR going steady or on an upward trajectory.

 If MRR is continually decreasing, you’re in a pricey pattern of having to continually get sales, and keep selling, and keep selling…